 It’s a wonderful feeling to be well-rounded and conversant, and an even better one when you can show off all that knowledge to envious friends.
 To help you facilitate this ambition, we’re providing you with another five of our favourite wine descriptors.

 ‘Unctuous’ may not be all that flattering if you were to use it when describing a fellow human, however when it comes to wine, unctuous can be very appealing.
 Rich in texture and complexity, unctuous wines are often lush and can be quite viscous.
-Take for example our Late Harvest Viognier.
-Sticky, yellow, and sumptuous, this dessert wine is dripping with texture and viscosity.
+Take for example our Classic Tawny.
+Sticky and sumptuous, this dessert wine is dripping with texture and viscosity.

 ‘Fleshy’ is a textural term, and refers to the way wine feels in the mouth.
 Fleshy wines sit heavy on the tongue and have a chewy, meaty sensation.
 Often used to describe sturdy, full-bodied reds such as Cabernet Sauvignon or Shiraz, our Prophecy Merlot is a fleshy delight.

 You might have heard this one used in reference to food more often than wine, but it sums up our Granite Belt Saignée so perfectly we felt we had no choice but to include it.
 Piquancy refers to an agreeable pungency, or sharp taste.
 Delightfully deceptive, our Saignee seems at first to be perfectly gentle given its strawberry and cream aromas.
 Don’t be led first impressions lead you astray however, this Rosé packs a seriously peppery punch!